Smattr/rumur/README.rst

 Rumur
 =====
-Rumur is an explicit state `model checker`_ based on a previous tool, CMurphi_.
+Rumur is a `model checker`_, a formal verification tool for proving safety and security properties of systems represented as state machines.
+It is based on a previous tool, CMurphi_, and intended to be close to a drop-in replacement.
-It takes the same input format, the Murphi modelling language, with some extensions and produces C code implementing a verifier.
+Rumur takes the same input format as CMurphi, the Murphi modelling language, with some extensions and generates a C program that implements a verifier.

 Quickstart
 ----------